 I work with a lot of people who are ready to move ahead with their careers.
 They want the promotion and the next position that’s come open.
 They come to me wondering why they’ve gotten passed by, disappointed, frustrated or downright angry they aren’t sitting in a new seat.

 Here’s what I’ve learned from my clients.
 You may not need any of these tips at all.

 Tip 1: Tell your supervisor.
 Think about what position you’d like to have.
 Write down your career goals.
-Sit with your supervisor and be specific about what you want.
-Even if it’s their… Continue reading
+Sit with your supervisor and be specific about what… Continue reading